A Just Transition for VT

 The roots of the climate crisis and other social injustices are the same.

 Our world is built on resource extraction, worker exploitation, and overconsumption; our economy prioritizes profits for the ultra-rich over the well-being of people and planet.
-True climate solutions must bring about a Just Transition to a regenerative economy that more fairly recirculates wealth, promotes the health and resiliency of communities and ecosystems, and provides jobs in sustainable stewardship and low-emissions energy.
+True climate solutions must bring about a Just Transition to a regenerative economy that allocates wealth more fairly, promotes the health and resilience of communities and ecosystems, and provides jobs in sustainable stewardship and low-emissions energy.

-We are committed to uplifting the voices of those who are often disregarded, whose needs are often overlooked in favor of those who are more powerful.
-We are committed to fighting for space at the table for those who have been excluded from decisionmaking.
-We are committed to showing up for our allies, recognizing that their work is part of the overall movement for climate justice.
+We are committed to uplifting the needs of those most affected by the climate crisis, who are often overlooked in favor of the powerful.
+We are committed to fighting for space at the table for those who have been excluded from decision-making.
+We are committed to showing up for our allies in the fight for justice, recognizing that their work is part of the overall movement for a thriving future for all.

 We can’t win without a just transition for all.